 Also, adding to Yamantaka’s “infamous” notoriety — or misunderstood reputation — is the sometimes violent story of the Ra Lotsawa, the “sorcerous” RaLo who vanquished rival teachers with Vajrabhairava “magic.”
 [We’ll cover RaLo in an upcoming feature.
 Suffice it to say, his stories have to be understood in context and are largely metaphorical.]

 Despite all of the infamy, Yamantaka is a most profound Highest Yoga practice, as explained by Venerable Zasep Rinpoche: “Yamantaka practice contains every practice you need.”
 Yamantaka practice in the Gelug tradition incorporates “everything”: Generation and Completion practice, Father and Mother Tantra, Vajrasattva purification practice, Guru Yoga, Protection Wheel, Uncommon Protection Wheel, and even Body Mandala.

 “Lama Tsongkhapa said, Yamantaka is the most powerful practice in terms of transforming the mind and purification, ” explained H.E.
 Zasep Rinpoche during teachings at Nelson B.C. on Yamantaka.
 “It is a very powerful and important practice in this degeneration age.”

-NOTE: Yamantaka practice is a Highest Yoga Tantric practice and REQUIRES initiation to practice safely.
+NOTE: Yamantaka practice is a Highest Yoga Tantric practice and REQUIRES initiation to practice as a Yidam.